debrief/wintering

 I’m better equipped this year with a new jacket (superpuff), boots (doc martens), and several pairs of pants.
 If you dress for the cold, you will be warm.
 Not everything has to be merely tolerated, some things can be prepared for and handled with as much grace as is possible when wearing several layers.
 Mobility has never been my strength but the world keeps spinning and the years keep passing and I wonder when a year will go by without moving apartments.
 I will probably leave the birds before they can leave me.
 Unless the fireworks on Saturday send them away as we send off the year.
 How much loss can one take!

 In just a few days the holiday season will end, the cold will feel pointless, and I will start to hunger for a change in energy or somewhere new to place mine.
 The good thing about living in a place with four seasons is that it creates a pent up sort of longing for the next one.
 In the weeks and months before an inevitable transition, we must exhibit patience.
 The holidays are not over yet!
-Not until my family and I watch Harry Potter and the Deathly Hallows Part 2 tonight and ring in the New Year (i’m not sure what it means to ring something in, but i will be doing that).
+Not until my family and I watch Harry Potter and the Deathly Hallows Part 2 tonight and ring in the New Year.

 The New Year calls for some of my favorite pastimes: reflecting, cleaning, and celebrating.
 The night itself is for celebrating.
 We drink together, we kiss each other, and we reminisce on older times as if those are not the most intimate acts we have.
 This time around, I will be in the rain, in a crowd, and it is yet to be decided whether I will be filled with hope or existential dread.
 As with most things, the answer is probably both.

 I suppose this year is a big one, with graduating and all but I feel indifferent about it for a few reasons.
-When you’re Indian, graduating college is more of an expectation than an accomplishment–most of the stakes lie with where you get into college.
-When you go to NYU, well, it’s not what I would call “real” college– especially not when you’re making your own major.
-I won’t be moving away to work and I won’t be losing much of a community, I will mainly be losing the classroom education itself, which for most, is not the most significant part of their years at university.
+When you’re Indian American, graduating college is more of an expectation than an accomplishment–most of the stakes lie with where you get into college.
+Going to NYU, well, it’s not what I would call “real” college– especially not when you’re making your own major– I won’t be moving away to work and I won’t be losing much of a community, I will mainly be losing the classroom education itself, which for most, is not the most significant part of their years at university.

 My real world bubble popped when I moved into my Midtown apartment and sat on my mattress box, sweat dripping down every inch of my body, and looked around the space that could be measured lengthwise with about four of my 5 ‘3 body.
-There will be no drastic changes in my life apart from financial independence, though I hope that does not come at a cost but instead a sense of freedom.
+There will be no drastic changes in my life apart from financial independence, though it could be detrimental, I hope it is instead a sense of freedom.

 I know what’s coming, in terms of obvious weighty life changes.
 My focus is on what else might lie ahead.
 I wonder what I will think about in my free time and what I will think about when I’m busy.
 My thoughts remain both predictable and unpredictable, depending on if I can derive any meaning from them.
 Either way, to my twelve subscribers, you will hear me thinking for at least another year.
 Count yourself lucky!